 - Documentation of student achievement

-There are interactive whiteboards that meet every school and district budget.
-Teachers report that increased student engagement is the number one benefit to teaching with this tool.
-The technology allows teachers to integrate multiple information streams into a coherent lesson individualized for their students.
-Interactive white boards provide an extraordinary opportunity to create classroom environments where students with different learning styles can engage and learn from each other.
-This easy-to-learn technology ensures that both students and teachers are developing 21st century skills.
+There are interactive whiteboards and digital displays that meet every school and district budget.
+Teachers report that increased student engagement is the number one benefit to teaching with these tools.
+The technology allows teachers to integrate multiple information streams into a coherent lesson individualized for their students and they provide an extraordinary opportunity to create classroom environments where students with different learning styles can engage and learn from each other.